bahmutov/simple-commit-message/README.md

 * "feat(scope): ..." is synonym to "minor(scope): ..."
 * "patch(scope): ..." is synonym to "fix(scope): ..."

+### Comments

+The commit message can have lines that start with `#` character.
+These lines will be ignored.

 ## Install and use

     npm install --save simple-commit-message